iltgg/tdsb-health-automation/readme.md

 If using IFTTT create a new applet with the following settings:

-If "Receive a web request with a JSON payload", name the event anything
+If "Receive a web request with a JSON payload", name the event `form_submit`

 Then "Send a rich notification from the IFTTT app", in message add the JsonPayload ingredient

+Install the IFTTT app to receive the notifications.

 ### Setup